Optimal Allocation with Peer Information: Introduction

-Using powerful results from the theory of perfect graphs (\citet{chvatal1975,chudnovsky2006}), we establish the prevalence of stochastic extreme points, i.e., mechanisms that for some reports allocate randomly and where this randomization cannot be purified without upsetting incentives.
-Stochastic extreme points exist if and only if there are at least three agents and at least one agent has at least three possible types (\Cref{thm:stochastic_existence}).\footnote{In the model, the number of possible types per agent is finite and at least two.} Moreover, when each agent has many possible types, essentially all extreme points are stochastic: the set of deterministic DIC mechanisms, all of which are extreme, constitute a vanishing fraction of the set of extreme points (\Cref{thm:stochastic_prevalence}).
-We interpret the prevalence of stochastic extreme points to mean that randomization permits a more flexible aggregation of peer information: stochastic DIC mechanisms can better resolve the trade-off between allocating to an agent and using the agent's information since the agent may win with some probability but still influence how the remaining probability is distributed among the other agents.
-This effect can be traced to how stochastic mechanisms distribute allocation probability around certain cycles---odd holes---in the auxiliary graph (\Cref{prop:hole_characterization}).
+We first use this graph-theoretic characterization to show that randomization is an inherent structural property of optimal DIC mechanisms.
+Intuitively, randomization allows the principal to resolve the trade-off between allocation and information elicitation more flexibly because an agent may win with some probability but still influence how the remaining probability is distributed among the other agents.
+However, this intuition is very incomplete: because the principal maximizes a linear objective, they never benefit from randomizing over deterministic mechanisms.
+Instead, the principal must consider extreme points of the set of DIC mechanisms.\footnote{The extreme-point approach has gained traction in the mechanism design literature in recent years (e.g. \citet{manelli2007multidimensional,manelli2010bayesian} and \citet{kleiner2021extreme}).
+However, none of the existing results can be applied to our specific setting without transfers and with correlation.} Formally, stochastic extreme points exist if and only if there are at least three agents and at least one agent has at least three possible types (\Cref{thm:stochastic_existence}).\footnote{In the model, the number of possible types per agent is finite and at least two.} Moreover, when each agent has many possible types, essentially all extreme points are stochastic: the set of deterministic DIC mechanisms, all of which are extreme, constitutes a vanishing fraction of the set of extreme points (\Cref{thm:stochastic_prevalence}).
+The benefit of randomization can be traced to how stochastic extreme points distribute allocation probability around certain cycles---odd holes---in the auxiliary graph (\Cref{prop:hole_characterization}).
+The proofs leverage powerful results from the theory of perfect graphs (\citet{chvatal1975}, \citet{chudnovsky2006}).